 Safer tools can mean learning to ask instead of grab and learning to look for ways in which everyone can get at least some of what they want.

 Skills for handling disappointment can mean learning how to think first and calm down when you are upset, learning to wait your turn, and finding other things to do when you cannot do what you want right away.

 Clear rules means being very specific – No Putdowns, No Name-Calling, No Pushing, No Hitting.
 No Leaving Someone Out.
 Bullying in families, schools, and other groups often escalates quickly without clear rules and consistent adult follow-through on those rules.

 It is important that kids see that everyone–especially the adults around them–are following the same rules.
 Consistent consequences need to be thought through ahead of time to make sure that they are reasonable and will be upheld by all the adults responsible for supervision.

 The bottom line is that kids who bully needs to be stopped from continuing this behavior quickly, clearly, and directly by all of adults in their lives.
 We can use practice of safer ways of acting as a management tool by coaching children to repeat their behavior or words more respectfully and safely.
 We can help kids find meaningful ways of making amends.
 If need be, there might be further consequences like sitting down for a few minutes instead of playing, having to do something inside away from other kids for a little while, writing a report about the harm done by bullying, or losing the privilege of using whatever technology was misused for a while.

-Bullying in schools and other groups can improve when adults support all of the children – children using bullying behavior as well as those being bullied – in learning more effective skills for staying safe, for being powerful, and for getting what they want.
+Bullying in schools, homes, and other places can improve when adults support all of the children – children using bullying behavior as well as those being bullied – in learning more effective skills for staying safe, for being powerful, and for getting what they want.
 Getting support for stopping bullying behavior sooner rather than later can make a big difference.
 Getting perceptions and advice through counseling, teachers, and parenting classes can all be useful